marxin/texi2rst-generated/sphinx/cpp/conditional-syntax.rst

 constant of the form ``YYYYMM`` indicating the year and month when the attribute was first introduced into the C++ standard.
-For additional information including the dates of the introduction of current standard attributes, see https://isocpp.org/std/standing-documents/sd-6-sg10-feature-test-recommendations/SD-6: SG10 Feature Test Recommendations.
+For additional information including the dates of the introduction of current standard attributes, see `SD-6: SG10 Feature Test Recommendations <https://isocpp.org/std/standing-documents/sd-6-sg10-feature-test-recommendations/>`_.

 __has_c_attribute
 ^^^^^^^^^^^^^^^^^